roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Service discovery DNS/Use NodeLocal DNSCache in an ACK cluster.md

     **Note:** If you do not enable the admission controller to automatically inject DNSConfig, you must manually add DNS settings to pod configurations.
 For more information, see Method 2: Manually specify DNSConfig in [Configure NodeLocal DNSCache for an application](#section_kf0_5uj_ay2).

--   The DaemonSets that run DNS caches can create a virtual network interface on each node.
-By default, the virtual network interface uses the IP address 169.254.20.10 to listen on requests.
+-   The DaemonSet that runs a DNS cache on each node can create a virtual network interface.
+By default, the virtual network interface listens for DNS queries that are sent to the IP address 169.254.20.10.
 To change the IP address, [Submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).
-DNS requests that are generated in pods are proxied by using the DaemonSets that run DNS caches.
-The requests are proxied based on pod DNSConfig and node network settings.
+DNS queries that are generated in pods are proxied by the DaemonSet based on pod DNSConfig and node network settings.

     **Note:** The DaemonSets that run DNS caches are built on CoreDNS and provide only proxy and cache services.
 Do not enable other features such as Hosts and Rewrite on the DaemonSets.